WorldHistoricalGazetteer/place/README.md

 ### Deploy the Application

-Run the `deploy.sh` script to deploy the application, specifying the role as `master`, `worker`, or `local`.
-The master and local options set up the entire application stack, including Vespa, Django, and related services.
-The worker nodes should be set up on separate machines, and replicate only Vespa components for horizontal scaling.
-Pass the role and, for workers, provide the Kubernetes join command.
-The master option is dependent on DNS having been set up to point various subdomains to the server's IP address.
+Run the `deploy.sh` script to deploy the application, including the join command for worker nodes. **Correct functioning of control nodes is dependent on DNS having been set up to point various subdomains to the server's IP address.**

 #### Control & Development Nodes